jhogan/core/STYLE.md

         # almost certainly because there was an issue connecting to the
         # database.

-    * TODO comments indicate that something should be done at a future, but indefinite date.
+    * TODO comments indicate that the code should be modified at a future, but indefinite date.
 A TODO comment should coorsponding to a ticket in the ticketing system.
 The TODO should be proceeded by a : and 4 random bytes written in hex: